Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 Put things aside during the year that can be used at Christmas time, so it doesn't hit your bank balance all at once.

-Have a designated cupboard for wrapping paper, cards, presents etc. and make sure to keep checking back there so you don't buy double of anything!
+Have a designated cupboard for wrapping paper, cards, presents etc. Make sure to keep checking back so you don't double up!

 Check eBay and local Facebook groups first